h2oai/datatable/docs/ftrl.rst

 By default each column of a training dataset is considered as a feature by FTRL model.
-User can provide additional features by specifying a list of feature interactions, for instance as
+User can provide additional features by specifying a list or a tuple of feature interactions, for instance as

 ::